thanhnguyentang/thanhnguyentang.github.io/blogs/paper_structures.md

 * We address the problem of [the problem of interest].
 * We demonstrate the effectiveness of our proposed methods in various experimental settings.

+## 7. Troubling trends in machine learning scholarship
+**Disclaimer: This section is summarized (many times using the same wording) from [11].
+This section is on progress.

+* Determining which knowledge warrants inquiry is subjective
+* Most valueable papers to community: act in service of the readers by creating foundational knowledge and communicating as clearly as possible
+* Desirable characteristics of most valuable papers:
+    * Provide intuition to aid the reader's understanding
+    * But distinguish between intuition and stronger conclusions supported by evidence
+    * Describe empirical investigations that consider and rule out alternative hypothesis
+    * Make clear the relationship beween theoretical analysis and intuitive or empirical claims
+    * Use language to empower the reader, choosing terminology to avoid misleading or unproven connotations, collisions with other definitions, or conflaction with other related but distinct concepts

+* Some troubling trends that departs from the desirable characteristics described above:
+    * Fail to distinguish between explanation and speculation
+    * Fail to identify the source of empirical gains
+    * Mathiness: Use mathematics to obsfuscate or impress rather than clarify
+    * Misuse of language: e.g., overloading established technical terms.

+* Possible causes:
+    * the often-misaligned incentives between scholarship and short-term measures of success (e.g., bibliometrics, attention, and entrepreneurial opportunity)

+* How to combat these troubling trends:
+    * Communicate more precise information with greater clarity -> accelerate research, reducing the on-boarding time for new researchers, and play a more constructive role in the public discourse.
+    * Science is self-discipline: we need to criticize ourselves
+    * Promoting clear scientific thinking and communication can sustain the trust and investment we currently have.

+* Explanation vs speculation:
+    * New research areas often require intuitions for exploration before they have formal representations
+    * Speculation: to communicate intuitions that might not yet be scientifically scrutinized
+    * Avoid speculation disguised as explanations
+    * Separate speculation from explanation by e.g. putting it in "Motivation" section where we can freely express informal ideas
+    * Carefully convey uncertainty by saying e.g. something can be challenged and is not formally validated.

 # References

 [1] [Action-dependent control variates for policy gradient via Stein's Identity](https://arxiv.org/abs/1710.11198)